diving91/Bluetooth-scanner/README.md

 *	Configuration:<br/>
 Debug mode is selected when an instance of this class is created $ble = new BLE(debug_mode)<br/>
-It is adviced to start in debug mode to check evything is fine, then turn debug off<br/>
+It is advised to start in debug mode to check everything is fine, then turn debug off<br/>
 BT LE or normal BT is defined with 'scan' or 'lescan' in $_scanType private variable<br/>

 *	Tested with:<br/>